Renovating your bathroom on a budget? 11 top tips to keep down costs

-Mark down its current location on graph paper, along with the positions of any windows and doors and use this as the foundation of any layout design.
-Trial our different arrangements and assess where is best to position other key items of sanitaryware to limit your bathroom renovation cost.
+As a starting point, mark down the soil pipe’s location on some graph paper, along with positions of the windows and door and use this as the foundation of any layout design, big or small.
+Trial different arrangements and assess where is best to position other key items of sanitaryware to limit your bathroom renovation cost.

 Good planning is key to keeping costs low in all kinds of home improvement projects – and bathroom makeovers are no exception.